 - The DG is appointed directly by the President of India with the help of the advice of the cabinet.

-- However, the highest post of IFoS for state government is the Principal Chief Conservator of the forest.
+- The highest post of IFoS for the central government is DG of the forest.
+The DG is appointed directly by the President of India with the help of the advice of the cabinet.
+However, the highest post of IFoS for state government is the Principal Chief Conservator of the forest.

 - Also, Indian forest service officers come under the Ministry of Environment forest and climate change.

 - Further, an IFoS officer also gets the opportunity to work at an organization like food and agricultural organizations.